 So, is clumping bamboo a better option?
 Not really.
 It depends on what you want for the garden, including:

-- how tall you what the privacy screen,
+- how tall do you want the privacy screen,

 - where you want to grow the bamboo, or